oliv6362/ml-customer-feedback-agent/README.md

 - Make sure Ollama is running locally and that you have pulled an Ollama model, for example gemma4:latest.
 - Have Python 3.10-3.12 installed
+- Miniconda, Anaconda, venv, or another Python virtual environment tool

 ## Installation

+Create and activate a virtual environment.

 Install Python dependencies: